nadieh/Collaborative_segmentation/readme.md

 We address the challenge of handling out-of-domain (OOD) scenarios in medical data using a human-in-the-loop approach.
 Our model is trained on Whole Slide Images (WSIs) and incorporates uncertainty measurements to identify and correct misclassifications.

-Model: An adapted version of nnUNet, specifically tuned for pathology data [nnUNet for Pathology](https://github.com/DIAGNijmegen/nnUNet-for-pathology/tree/nnunet_for_pathology_v1)
+An adapted version of nnUNet, specifically tuned for pathology data [nnUNet for Pathology](https://github.com/DIAGNijmegen/nnUNet-for-pathology/tree/nnunet_for_pathology_v1)

 Data: 137 WSIs from RUMC, part of Camelyon 16; tested on 75 WSIs from Camelyon 17.